Edwin Lacierda: Role in government

 Lacierda first gained national visibility as spokesperson for Benigno S. Aquino III during the 2010 presidential campaign.
 After Aquino’s election, he was appointed Presidential Spokesperson, a post he held from June 30, 2010 to June 30, 2016.
 In this capacity, he regularly briefed the media on executive policies and addressed issues involving governance, human rights, and foreign relations on behalf of the administration.
 He also responded to public concerns and clarified government positions during significant national events throughout Aquino’s term.

 Technology entrepreneurship

-After his public service, Lacierda co-founded PayMongo in 2019, a Philippine fintech and online payments platform where he served as Chief Operating Officer (COO) until his departure in 2021.
+After his public service, Lacierda co-founded PayMongo in 2019, a Philippine fintech and online payments platform where he was Chief Operating Officer (COO) until his departure in 2021.

-He later founded another fintech venture, PayRex, where he currently serves as Chief Executive Officer (CEO) and co-founder.
+He later co-founded another fintech venture, PayRex, where he is Chief Executive Officer (CEO).

 Television hosting

-In 2025, Lacierda also made his mark in broadcast media, co-hosting The Spokes on Bilyonaryo News Channel alongside former Presidential Spokesperson Atty.
-Trixie Cruz-Angeles.
+In 2025, Lacierda also made his mark in broadcast media, co-hosting The Spokes on Bilyonaryo News Channel.
+He co-hosts with other former presidential spokespersons such as Trixie Cruz-Angeles, Hernani Braganza, and Margaux Salcedo.
 The program explores politics, governance, and current events, delivering thought-provoking conversations that challenge conventional perspectives.